aashrafh/enwik8/README.md

   1. Open a terminal on the directory containing the code
   2. Generate the binary file using command: ```g++ -o decoder.exe decoder.cpp```
   3. Run the binary file: ```./decoder.exe```
+  # To Do
+  - [ ] A Decoder for the BZip2-Like algorithm